Mayralborn Syiem

 Mayralborn Syiem (born 20 May 1980) is an Indian politician from Meghalaya.
-He is a member of the Meghalaya Legislative Assembly from Nongpoh Assembly constituency, which is reserved for Scheduled Tribe community, in Ri Bhoi district.
+He is a member of the Meghalaya Legislative Assembly from the Nongpoh Assembly constituency, which is reserved for Scheduled Tribe community in Ri Bhoi district.
 He won the 2023 Meghalaya Legislative Assembly election representing the United Democratic Party.

 Early life and education

 Syiem is from Pahamsohthri, Nongpoh, Ri Bhoi district, Meghalaya.
 He is the son of J Syiem.
 He completed his MA in 2004 at North Eastern Hills University.

 Career

-Syiem won from Nongpoh Assembly constituency representing United Democratic Party in the 2023 Meghalaya Legislative Assembly election.
+Syiem was elected from the Nongpoh Assembly constituency representing the United Democratic Party in the 2023 Meghalaya Legislative Assembly election.
 He polled 14,940 votes and defeated his nearest rival, Rona Khymdeit of the Indian National Congress, by a margin of 6,137 votes.
 He first became an MLA winning the 2018 Meghalaya Legislative Assembly election on the Indian National Congress ticket.